 Most boarding schools consider the pastoral progress and the personal and spiritual development of pupils to be as much a priority as their academic development.
 Development of so-called ‘soft skills’ is valued highly by employers and it is crucial to any successful education to nurture these skills just as much as academic skills.

-At Godolphin, we have a mental health plan to ensure that each girl is receiving the education she needs to be able to progress positively.
-A key tenet of this plan is that we have very small tutor groups of around ten pupils.
+We have a mental health plan to ensure that each girl is receiving the education she needs to be able to progress positively.
+A key tenet of this plan is that we have very small tutor groups of around 10 pupils.
 The tutors who look after these relatively small groups of pupils are the focus of the provision of pastoral care.
 Tutors meet their tutees daily and also meet frequently with each other and with boarding staff and other senior staff.
 Their work is coordinated by Heads of Year and the Head of Sixth Form.
 Academic and pastoral staff meet regularly to discuss pupils who need support and to put in place any support needed.

 At Godolphin, tutors monitor the involvement and success of pupils and this information is shared with parents.
 Commendations and Head’s commendations are awarded for particularly outstanding progress in any field.

 Progress in these broader areas is non-linear – there are the inevitable kinks and twists encountered along the way.
 How we teach pupils to respond to those unexpected challenges sets the tone for mapping their progress.
 A newly arrived boarder setting out on their journey may feel a little homesick and need some help to settle into school life.
 Outstanding pastoral care, knowing the boarders and a good dollop of humour and patience makes the difference here.
 A boarder may find some subjects easier than others, and this balance may change, or they may need encouragement to participate in extra-curricular clubs to progress in a certain area.
 Through shared experiences with fellow boarders, they gradually become more independent and able to look after themselves and to work and live with others.
+Although our digital strategy undoubtedly impacts academic progress, it also provides the medium through which pupils learn the digital lifeskills of efficient, effective and organised working, another benefit of considering progress in the round.

 Subscribe / latest articles and news from our schools